CSSA in conjunction with SSA and lobbying firm follow and number of pieces of legislation that make their way through the California

 SB 1196 (Umberg) – The bill addresses price gouging laws and specifically amends Section 396 of the Penal Code.
 The SSA and CSSA worked with Public Storage and Senator Umberg to secure helpful amendments to SB 1196.
 The self storage industry has been concerned about the interplay between the state’s price gouging law, Penal Code 396, and the rapidly changing nature of states of emergency from mostly short-term disruptions to multi-year recovery efforts.
 In particular, during an extended state of emergency, discounted introductory rates may be inadvertently locked in for many months or years.
 To mitigate the unintended consequences of long-term declared states of emergency, the author amended SB 1196 as follows:

 The amendments SSA and CSSA helped secure represent a small step in allowing self storage owners and operators to sustain their businesses.
-The bill is pending on the Governor’s desk.
+The bill was signed by the Governor on September 30th.

 Opportunity Zone Bill